Afsaneh-Karami/Neural-Networks-and-Deep-Learning/Regularization/Dropout Regularization/README.md

    * file: "data.mat" was used for the train set and test set respectively. you can find it in the Datasets folder.
 3) Define the size of input, hidden, and output layers (GOTO [layer_sizes link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Regularization/Dropout%20Regularization/model_with_DropoutRegularization) (line: 21 )
    * layers_dims = [X.shape[0], 20, 3, 1] <br /><br />
-4) Running the model-with_DropoutRegularization fuction which does all forward and backward propagation and gives parameters.
-(GOTO [model-with_DropoutRegularization](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Regularization/Dropout%20Regularization/model_with_DropoutRegularization) )
+4) Running the model-with_DropoutRegularization fuction which does all forward and backward propagation and gives parameters. <br />(GOTO [model-with_DropoutRegularization](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Regularization/Dropout%20Regularization/model_with_DropoutRegularization) )
    * parameters = model-with_DropoutRegularization(X, Y, learning_rate, num_iterations, print_cost = True, keep_prob)<br />
    * Calculation steps of model-with_DropoutRegularization function including: <br /><br />
             4.1.
 Initialize parameters W and b with one of three fuctions ("zeros","random" or "he") for all layers (GOTO [Initialization link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/tree/main/Regularization/Initialization) )<br />